johnbachman/tBidBaxLipo/doc/thesis/bid_bax_kinetics.rst

       what you would have gotten at the start, then you have a Bax hole.
       Do this with varying levels of starter Bax.

+Other notes on phenomenology (may not fit here, copied from another file)

+    - Phenomenology: a delay; nearly exponential activity; maximal activity below 100% permeabilization; slow rise;

+    - At start, you have no pores nucleated, auto-activation helps get pores nucleated, hence the acceleration(?).
+However, this starts to fight against the depletion of Bax due to recruitment to existing pores, and eventually depletion wins out.

+    - Three velocities: initial, intermediate, final; pore production is linear at each one? dp/dt = k

+    - Two-phase scaling of the kinetic constant, k

+    - Hyperbolic scaling of the Fmax

 Experiment todo list
 --------------------